hhamazaki/Shiny-SRA/documents/Input_Run_data_help.md

 |1972  | |....   | |0.14  | | 0.54 | |	0.02 | | 100 |
 |_____|_|_______|_|______|_|_____|_|_____|_|_____|_|_____|

+Generally
+* cv_N: CV of Run size (usually large: 0.1 ~ 0.8)
+* cv_E: CV of Escapement size (usually large: 0.1 ~ 0.8)
+* cv_H: CV of Harvest size (usually small: 0.01 ~ 0.1)
+* efn: Effective sample size (usually: 50 - 100)

 ---
 The model allows blank (NA) for one of the 3 cv columns, and estimate the missing cv as follows:

-* Missing Run CV
+When run size is estimated by summing Escapement and Harvest: **Run = Escapement + Harvest**, run cv is not available.
+In this case, keep cv_N column blank.
 The app will estimate run CV as
 $$run CV = \frac{\sqrt{(eCV\times Esc)^{^{2}}+(hCV\times H)^{^{2}}}}{Run}$$

 When Escapement is estimated by subtracting Harvest from Run: **Escapement = Run - Harvest**, escapement cv is not available.

-* Missing Escapement or Harvest CV

-The app will estimate escapement CV as
+In this case, keep cv_E column blank.
+The app will estimate run CV as
 $$esc CV = \frac{\sqrt{(runCV\times Run)^{^{2}}-(hCV\times H)^{^{2}}}}{Esc}$$

 $$harv CV = \frac{\sqrt{(runCV\times Run)^{^{2}}-(eCV\times Esc)^{^{2}}}}{H}$$

 **efn: Effective sample size**
 The efn is **NOT** an actual (e.g. scale) sample size to estimate run age composition, but **modeling weights** (i.e.,uncertainties about age composition).  efn of 100 usually indicates 90% CI of +/- 0.1-0.15.